 - Spinal cord injuries

-Premise Liability Frequently Asked Questions
+Frequently Asked Questions about Premises Liability

 We want to start by identifying the type of property on which the accident occurred.
 Depending on where the accident took place the process to file a claim may be different and the time periods involved might be different.
 In certain cases, we might have to file a notice of claim with the public entity, such as the state, county and/or municipality.
 In other cases, that might not be necessary; we can go directly to the property owner’s insurance company if we are able to obtain that information.
 In other cases, we might have to file a lawsuit in order to figure that information out.